 The installation, operation, and maintenance of fume hoods are guided by a variety of governmental and industry organizations.
-And each organization publishes their own standards for proper use and inspection guidelines.
+And each organization publishes its own standards for the proper use and inspection guidelines.
 Occupational Safety and Health Administration (OSHA) is the agency that provides regulation for fume hood operation.
 Their code addresses several aspects of laboratory design and operation.
 For fume hoods, they are primarily concerned with airflow at the face of the hood, monitoring, maintenance, and exhaust.
 OSHA indicates that the quality and quantity of ventilation should be inspected at installation, then regularly monitored at least every three months.
 A re-evaluation should take place whenever there is a change in the ventilation devices.

 American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) creates standards for testing and performance criteria for indoor environments.
 Specifically, ASHRAE Standard 110 outlines a test procedure for determining the operating capabilities of fume hoods.
 Their process addresses face velocity measurement, smoke visualization, and tracer gas containment.

 American National Standards Institute (ANSI) and American Society of Safety Engineers (ASSE) have published multiple standards for lab ventilation, hood monitoring, face velocities, and exhaust.
 Their standards state that a routine performance test should be conducted annually.
 Additionally, evaluation should take place whenever a significant change has been made to the operational characteristics of the system.